Trumpism: Themes

 Trumpism emerged during Trump's 2016 presidential campaign.
 Trump's rhetoric has its roots in a populist political method that suggests nationalistic answers to political, economic, and social problems.
 They are more specifically described as right-wing populist.
 Policies include immigration restrictionism, trade protectionism, isolationism, and opposition to entitlement reform.

 Former national security advisor and close Trump advisor John Bolton disputes that Trumpism exists in any meaningful sense, adding that "[t]he man does not have a philosophy.
-And people can try and draw lines between the dots of his decisions.
+And people can try [to] draw lines between the dots of his decisions.
 They will fail."
 Writing for the Routledge Handbook of Global Populism (2019), Olivier Jutel notes, "What Donald Trump reveals is that the various iterations of right-wing American populism have less to do with a programmatic social conservatism or libertarian economics than with enjoyment."

-Trump has been described as a demagogue, and there exists significant scholarly study on the use of demagogy and related themes within Trumpism.
+Trump has been described as a demagogue, and there exists a significant scholarly study on the use of demagogy and related themes within Trumpism.
 Trump explicitly and routinely disparages racial, religious, and ethnic minorities, and scholars consistently find that racial animus regarding blacks, immigrants, and Muslims are the best predictors of support for Trump.
 Trumpist rhetoric heavily features anti-immigrant, xenophobic, and nativist attacks against minority groups.
 Other identified aspects include conspiracist, isolationist, Christian nationalist, evangelical Christian, protectionist, anti-feminist, and anti-LGBTQ beliefs.